 Apps for experts: Zombicide, Scythe, Terraforming Mars

-So far it has been rather the shallow board games that served as the basis for an app.
-For expert gamers, for whom a certain complexity in board game apps is important, the offer was manageable or nonexistent.
+Until now, it was mostly the shallow board games that had to serve as the basis for an app.
+For expert players who value a certain level of complexity in board game apps, the offering was manageable to non-existent.
 Asmodee Digital has ambitious plans for the future and wants to attract board game experts to mobile devices.
-So there are some promising board game apps in development that will appear over the next few months.
-During the anagram game bananagrams in the area of novelties still passes as a family game, the announcements were closed Zombicide, Scythe and Terraforming Mars much more surprising.
+There are therefore some promising board game apps in development that will appear over the next few months.
+During the anagram game bananagrams in the area of novelties still passes as a family game, the announcements were closed zombicide, Scythe and Terraforming Mars much more surprising.
 Each of these titles is already terrific as a board game variant.

 The digital implementations add practical comfort functions, solo game modes and helpful tutorials to the existing rules of the individual board games.
 In particular, even lovers of the physical versions benefit from the introductory missions, because dealing with complex rules and countless alternative courses of action can be practiced more easily.
 While Zombicide is only available for iOS and Android Terraforming Mars and Scythe are also available to PC gamers via the Steam gaming platform.